-The What is Culture? course or permission from the instructor.
+Completion of the What is Culture? course or permission of the instructor.

 The course will explore a memory boom of unprecedented proportions in the past two and a half decades.
 The events that followed the break-up of the Cold War structure undoubtedly have produced little hope and political imagination for the future.
 The post-WW2 grand historical narrative has increasingly become fluid (if not faded or forgotten) and memory and its representations became an obsession of contemporary culture and politics, and generated many passionate debates in politics and the academy.
 This course is addressing the contemporary salience of memory and the controversies it has caused.